Thursday, 14 November 2024

 I want to thank my fellow members of the committee for the collegiate way the inquiry was undertaken and obviously the incredibly hardworking committee staff, who are doing a power of work on parliamentary inquiries for Legislative Council committees at the moment.

+Aiv PUGLIELLI (North-Eastern Metropolitan) (09:43): I would like to begin by thanking the secretariat and all the staff who work so hard compiling these reports, ensuring the inquiry runs smoothly and that the experiences of what is going on out in the community are given a platform, speaking truth to power.
 People have been telling us for months and months they are struggling to afford food at the supermarket check-out, and access to food is becoming more difficult for people as they face this cost-of-living crisis.
 The inquiry heard from people in the community experiencing poverty and hardship, food relief organisations, government departments, experts, key bodies and even Coles and Woolworths themselves.
 We covered a lot of ground in this inquiry with respect to policy.
 Clear recommendations are there that should in principle act as a starting point for government to recognise that there is a crisis of food affordability facing the community, recognise food as a human right and explore potential penalties to deter the wastage of food along the supply chain.

 The inquiry has also recommended the adoption of the Victorian Aboriginal Community Controlled Health Organisation Food Policies for Aboriginal and Torres Strait Islander Health (FoodPATH) report as a means of supporting First Nations communities with policies and resources to advance their goals and aspirations for food sovereignty.
 That report includes recommendations for government such as removing GST from fresh food and banning junk food marketing in all its forms, including unhealthy sports sponsorship.

+However, despite the intention of the inquiry being to look at options to lower the cost of food, the report being tabled today has a duopoly-sized hole in its recommendations.
 Labor and the Liberals have teamed up to block recommendations to address supermarket price gouging in the report, deflecting any accountability despite the inquiry hearing resounding evidence that governments should be doing more to intervene.
 People can look at the back of the report to see recorded votes on suggested recommendations that would hold Coles and Woolworths accountable and can see for themselves Labor and Liberal members teaming up to block these proposals that would make food affordable.
 Why would Coles and Woolworths ever lower their prices when Labor and the Liberals are giving them a free pass?
 I think people will be pretty disappointed despite all the evidence that Labor and the Liberals have teamed up to throw away this opportunity to finally do something about supermarkets price gouging.

 Michael GALEA (South-Eastern Metropolitan) (09:45): I rise to share some brief comments on this important report that the Legal and Social Issues Committee has undertaken on the inquiry into food security in Victoria.
 At the outset I would also like to acknowledge the as ever extremely hard work of our secretariat, notably Patrick O’Brien, who was ably supported by Julie Barnes, Caitlin Connally and Adeel Siddiqi.
 I would also like to acknowledge fellow committee members and indeed our chair Mr Luu.